gnodi/contextor/README.md

 ```js
 contextor.get('foo', 'bar');
 ```

+### Customize cleaning
+Some environment variables are available in order to customize context cleaning:
+- `CONTEXTOR_CLEAN_CHECK_CONTEXT_SIZE`: number of created contexts before a cleaning is executed (default: 100)
+- `CONTEXTOR_CONTEXT_TTL`: TTL of contexts in ms; set to 0 to make it infinite (default: 6e4)

 ### Debugging
 Contextor create context for async hooks.
 A bad usage can lead to memory leaks.<br>